frxyoz/windowssecurer/README.md

-# win
+# WindowsSecurer
-This is a script meant to harden your windows server or workstation.
+This is a script meant to harden your Windows server or workstation.

 ## instructions
 1. Download as zip.
 It'll be named ```win-main```.